Skip to content

 5 min

 It’s been home since 2014 and we’ve adapted the spaces within it to fit our needs in multiple ways, multiple times.
-Prior to our first daughter’s birth in 2015, we converted the 5x7ft walk-in closet into her bedroom and lovingly named the new dark and cozy space The Bat Cave.
-When our second daughter was born, we created a nursery corner in our bedroom while big sis stayed put (it’s fair to note that this single bedroom is very large, and our ceilings are very high; all of which help).
+Before our first daughter’s birth in 2015, we converted the 5x7ft walk-in closet into her bedroom and lovingly named the new dark and cozy space The Bat Cave.
+When our second daughter was born, we created a nursery corner in our bedroom while big sis stayed put (it’s fair to note that this single bedroom is enormous, and our ceilings are very high, all of which help).
 For years we were between old and new furniture and constantly explored different layouts to maximize our enjoyment and ever-evolving needs with kids.
-After deciding that it was time for the girls to have their own shared space (the adults, too) we came up with our current arrangement that gives us a total of two “bedrooms”, a dedicated albeit-not-private work space, and our walk-in closet back.
-All achieved with custom floor to ceiling curtains in the living area and a DIY IKEA hack in the bedroom (using the IVAR system and custom cut acrylic).
+After deciding it was time for the girls to have their own shared space (the adults, too), we devised our current arrangement that gives us two “bedrooms”, a dedicated albeit not-private workspace, and our walk-in closet back.
+All were achieved with custom floor-to-ceiling curtains in the living area and a DIY IKEA hack in the bedroom (using the IVAR system and custom-cut acrylic).

-I remember being asked multiple times if we were going to move since our family was growing from three to four.
+I remember being asked multiple times if we planned to move since our family was growing from three to four.
 But it never crossed our minds.
-Our eldest, then three years old, was happy with The Bat Cave and anything more would be superfluous.
-We loved our home, had plenty of space to work with, and staying put fulfilled a lot of short and long-term goals.
+Our eldest, then three years old, was happy with The Bat Cave; anything more would be superfluous.
+We loved our home, had plenty of space to work with, and staying put fulfilled many short- and long-term goals.
 Getting creative and staying flexible was our golden ticket.

-Looking around our own home, I smiled knowing that we had gone through this process many times over and were in a really good place.
-Not only did we enjoy our things but we significantly expanded our square footage - and use of every square inch - without moving homes.
-I then realized, that at the root of my approach to interior objects and design is actually...
+Looking around our home, I smiled, knowing that we had gone through this process many times and were in a perfect place.
+Not only did we enjoy our things, but we significantly expanded our square footage - and use of every square inch - without moving homes.
+I then realized that at the root of my approach to interior objects and design is actually...
 Maximalism, in the way and the why I maximize my things and spaces.

 Popular design culture touts Maximalism to be “more is more”.
 More patterns on patterns.
 More colors on colors.
 More things on things.
-There’s no doubt that when effectively done, this approach can create a fantastic feast for the eyes.
-But in my ever pragmatic ways of thinking, the current usage and understanding of the term as it applies to interior design and fashion doesn’t reach its full potential.
+Undoubtedly, this approach can create a fantastic feast for the eyes when effectively done.
+But in my ever-pragmatic ways of thinking, the current usage and understanding of the term as it applies to interior design and fashion don’t reach its full potential.
 Maximalism in design can mean so much more than how something looks!

 Maximum